paulber19/NVDAExtensionGlobalPlugin/addon/doc/en/readme.md

 * history of voice speechs,
-* presentation formatting of the text in a dialog box (disabled by default (the key command NVDA+f),
 * renaming keyboard keys,
 * selective announcement of  command keyboard keys ,
 * simple countdown timer,